gvwilson/sdxjs/en/src/style-checker/index.md

 > is going to need these four things,
 > but as we will see below,
 > we can implement them in different ways.
+> {: .continue}

+[% figure
+   cls="figure-here"
+   slug="style-checker-walk-tree"
+   img="walk-tree.svg"
+   alt="Walking a tree"
+   caption="Walking a tree to perform an operation at each node."
+%]

 ## How can we apply checks? {: #style-checker-apply}